React Hooks: Complete Guide to All 17 Built-in Hooks With Practical Examples (2026)

 }

-When to use: Theme data, authenticated user info, locale settings, or any shared data.
+When to use: Theme data, authenticated user info, locale settings, or any data shared across many components.

 4. useReducer